-As such, Lexus claims the front-wheel-drive UX 250h will emit between 96 and 103g/km of CO2 depending on specification and wheel size.
-The entry-level car is the most efficient, while the racier F-Sport (with bigger wheels) emits a little more CO2.
-E-Four-badged four-wheel-drive versions are rated between 106 and 114g/km.
+As such, Lexus claims the front-wheel-drive UX 250h will emit between 94 and 97g/km of CO2 depending on specification and wheel size.
+E-Four-badged four-wheel-drive versions are rated at 103g/km.

 In terms of miles per gallon, the Lexus UX 250h is equally impressive.
-The front-wheel-drive car will return between 65.7 and 68.9mpg, while the four-wheel-drive one manages from 46.3 to 58.7mpg.
+The front-wheel-drive car will return between 49.6 and 53.2mpg, while the four-wheel-drive one manages from 46.3 to 58.7mpg.
 We easily managed some 40-45mpg in a roughly equal mix of motorway and urban driving.